NarisaCodes/fxhash-zim-webpack-boilerplate/README.md

 * you **cannot use random number generation without a seed** (the same input hash must always yield the same output).
 The `fxrand` function does a very good job in that regard.
 ================

-# Credits to both FXHash's team for making the webpack boilerplate and Dr. Abstract for making ZimJS!
+# Credits to both FXHash's team for making the webpack boilerplate and Dr. Abstract for making ZIM!